Viera Park & Ride Lot

 Viera Diverging Diamond Interchange (DDI)

-Viera will be the 2nd community in Florida to get a Diverging Diamond Interchange (DDI).
-The DDI will be constructed by the Florida Department of Transportation (FDOT).
-Construction will begin in 2017.
-Navigate to the FDOT project page here: Viera DDI Project Webpage.
+Viera was the 2nd community in Florida to get a Diverging Diamond Interchange (DDI).
+The DDI was constructed by the Florida Department of Transportation (FDOT).